top of page

 Assuming Courage, Not Creating Barriers

-There is a fascinating conversation with the CEO of an early tech company who was implementing Maslow's ideas of encouraging people by simply assuming they would be courageous, strong, motivated, and creative naturally—and giving them the opportunity to be those things.
-Rather than having a company set them up for failure right away by assuming they would not have personal responsibility.
+There is a fascinating conversation with the CEO of an early tech company who implemented Maslow's ideas.
+He assumed people would be courageous, strong, motivated, and creative.
+By giving them the opportunity to be those things, he fostered a culture of empowerment.
+Instead of setting employees up for failure by assuming they lack personal responsibility, he chose to believe in their capabilities.

 Respect Over Love

-I love the point Maslow makes: a boss and employee should both be loved and respected, but if you had to choose one, it must be respect, not love.
+I love the point Maslow makes: a boss and employee should both be loved and respected.
+However, if you had to choose one, it must be respect, not love.
+Respect lays the foundation for a healthy working relationship.

 The Power of Community